sailfish-team/sailfish/doc/testcases.rst

 exerted on the sphere by the fluid.
 The value of the drag coefficient can then be compared with an approximate theoretical prediction or with experimental data.
 In order to see the computed drag coefficient, run the example in the batch mode with verbose output (``./lbm_sphere_force_3d.py --batch -v``).
+You can also select different Reynolds numbers using the ``--re=N`` command line option.

 This example is also used as a part of the automated regression test in ``regtest/drag_coefficient.py``.